chinmayee105/chinmayee105/README.md

 # 👋 Hi, I'm Chinmayee Yawalkar!

 ## 🚀 About Me
-- 🎓 MCA 2nd Year Student at R.C.
+- 🎓 MCA completed at R.C.
 Patel Institute of Management Research and Development, Shirpur
 - 💡 Passionate about **Data Analytics** and **Software Development**
 - 💻 Skilled in **Python, Java, MySQL, Machine Learning, Power BI, Tableau, Flask, React, and more**
 - 🌱 Always learning new technologies and improving my skills